 Complete feeding diets need no additional supplements and may be purchased as mash, crumbles, or pellets.
-This is generally an easy way to feed chickens; you only need to fill up a feeder from one bag rather than blend several different feed sources.
-In addition, you can be sure that the birds are receiving the best possible diet, and you will reap the benefits of healthy, productive birds.
+This is generally an easy way to feed chickens; you only need to fill a feeder from one bag rather than blend several different feed sources.
+You can also be sure that the birds are receiving the best possible diet, and you will reap the benefits of healthy, productive birds.

 A cost-effective alternative feeding method provides the birds with a mixture of a complete feed and grain supplement.
 The complete feed-controlled grain system is economical because only half of the diet must be ground and mixed at the feed mill.
-This system is easy to use when feeding Leghorns, because they tend to balance their consumption of grain and mash.
+This system is easy to use when feeding Leghorns because they tend to balance their consumption of grain and mash.
 Heavy hens, however, tend to eat more grain, so a greater amount of mash diet should be available, and the grain diet may require some restriction.

-Feeding Leghorn-type Replacement Pullets
+Feeding Leghorn-Type Pullets

 Complete starter feeds for Leghorn-type or light breed replacement pullets should contain 20 to 22 percent protein, depending on energy level, and be used until birds are 6 weeks old.
 Allow 200 pounds of feed per 100 birds for the first 6 weeks.

-After birds are 6 weeks old, there are two systems of feeding: (1) the complete feed system, and (2) the complete feed-controlled grain system.
+After birds are 6 weeks old, there are two systems of feeding: (1) the complete feed system and (2) the complete feed-controlled grain system.
 Commercial poultry producers use the complete feed system because it requires less labor and works well in automatic feeders and bulk feed-handling equipment.

 A complete feed can be purchased from a feed dealer or mixed on the farm.
-Complete grower feeds for replacement pullets 6 to 14 weeks old contain 16 to 18 percent protein.
+Complete grower feeds for Leghorn pullets 6 to 14 weeks old contain 16 to 18 percent protein.
 Complete developer feeds for replacement pullets 14 to 20 weeks old contain 14 to 16 percent protein.

-Switching to developer feed at an earlier age, when pullets are 8 to 10 weeks old, tends to delay the onset of egg production by 1 to 2 weeks, but eggs are usually larger.
-Although growth rate is reduced, final body weight is about the same when delayed egg production starts.
+Switching to developer feed at an earlier age, when pullets are 8 to 10 weeks old, tends to delay the onset of egg production by 1 or 2 weeks, but eggs are usually larger.
+Although growth rate is reduced, the final body weight is about the same when delayed egg production starts.

 The complete feed-controlled grain system can be initiated at 6 weeks when birds are offered growing mash.
-Use 16 to 18 percent protein complete growing mash from weeks 6 to 20, and make pullet-size granite grit available when birds are 6 weeks old.
+Use 16 to 18 percent protein complete growing mash from weeks 6 to 20 and make pullet-size granite grit available when birds are 6 weeks old.

-For floor-reared birds, small amounts of grain scattered in the litter causes the birds to scratch in the litter, thereby keeping it in better condition.
+For floor-reared birds, small amounts of grain scattered in the litter causes the birds to scratch in the litter, keeping it in better condition.
 Never feed more scratch grain than birds will finish in 1 to 3 hours.

-Feeding Leghorn-type Layers
+Feeding Leghorn-Type Layers

-For light-breed Leghorn-type hens 20 to 22 weeks old, replace grower feed with layer feed when egg production begins.
+For Leghorn-type hens 20 to 22 weeks old, replace grower feed with layer feed when egg production begins.
 Make sure not to introduce the laying diet more than 2 weeks before the bird begins to lay.
 Early introduction of the layer diet may cause improper bone development.